7 Tips for Surviving Dog Shedding Season

 How do you stop it?
 In this article, we’ll run through our top seven tips for fighting year-round pet hair, but most importantly during dog shedding season.

-When Is Shedding Season, Exactly?
+When Is Shedding Season For Dogs, Exactly?

 During the winter, dogs obviously need more fur to keep them warm.
 Then, of course, they lose a lot of that hair before summer kicks in so they’re a little cooler during the hottest seasons.